-The Brandon Hotel, Leisure Centre is renowned as one of the top County Kerry Hotels, with high quality hotel accommodation, excellent facilities and a fantastic central location in Tralee Town Centre.
+The Brandon Hotel Conference and Leisure Centre is renowned as one of the top County Kerry Hotels, with high quality hotel accommodation, excellent facilities and a fantastic central location in Tralee Town Centre.
 The hotel’s warm welcoming atmosphere will greet you on arrival and the friendly staff will ensure that you have a relaxing break at the Brandon Hotel, Tralee.
+Add a picnic basket to your booking to enjoy on any of the features below.

 This hidden gem of West Kerry can be found a few kilometres outside of Castlegregory Town just off the R560, tucked away deep in the hills.
 See Video